bluelight773/tf_object_detector/README.md

     cd models/research
     protoc object_detection/protos/*.proto --python_out=.
     ```

+9. Ensure tkinter is installed for the purposes of displaying images when running a Python script from the command line
+    `sudo apt-get install python3-tk`

 ## Using Pre-trained Object Detection Models
 * `detect_objects_in_images.py`: Standalone script/module illustrating use of TensorFlow's Object Detector API with a